manitejagaddam/Subtitle-Generator-/README.md

 ```
 1
 00:00:00,000 --> 00:00:03,500
-Welcome to the Subtile Generator demo.
+Welcome to the Subtitle Generator demo.

 2
 00:00:03,600 --> 00:00:07,200